Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: RELATED WORKS

 \subsection{LLMs/VLMs for Task and Motion Planning}

-LLMs and VLMs have recently been applied to robotic planning, leveraging commonsense reasoning to sequence action primitives \cite{singh2023progprompt, ahn2022can, huang2022inner} or generate executable code that captures spatial reasoning and feedback loops \cite{liang2023code}.
-They have also been combined with symbolic planning languages \cite{zhou2024isr, silver2024generalized, silver2022pddl, liu2023llm+, guan2023leveraging}.
-However, these methods are confined to task-level reasoning, without handling complex geometric or physical constraints.
+LLMs and VLMs have recently been applied to robotic planning, leveraging commonsense reasoning to sequence high-level action primitives \cite{singh2023progprompt, ahn2022can, huang2022inner} or generate robot executable code that captures spatial reasoning and feedback loops \cite{liang2023code}.
+They have also been combined with symbolic planning languages \cite{silver2024generalized, silver2022pddl, liu2023llm+, guan2023leveraging}.
+However, these methods are restricted to task-level reasoning, without handling complex geometric or physical constraints.

 LLMs and VLMs have been extended beyond simple task planning or skill sequencing to address TAMP problems. \cite{ding2023task} employs LLMs to infer spatial relationships between objects, which are then passed to a TAMP planner.
 Other works generate problem formulations with LLMs/VLMs that are solved by external TAMP planners, with corrective re-prompting applied when failures occur \cite{chen2024autotamp, yang2025guiding, siburian2025grounded, kwon2025neuro}.
-Similarly, \cite{guo2025castl} translates natural language constraints into Python APIs for an external TAMP planner, while \cite{kumar2024open} uses VLMs to infer open-world constraints—including both discrete action orders and continuous feasibility checks—through executable code integrated with an external planner.
+Similarly, \cite{guo2025castl} translates natural language constraints into Python APIs for an external TAMP planner, while \cite{kumar2024open} uses VLMs to infer open-world constraints—including both high-level action orders and continuous feasibility checks—through executable code integrated with an external planner.
 However, these approaches typically remain limited to coupling LLMs/VLMs with traditional TAMP planners.

-\cite{curtis2024trust} frames the search for valid LLM-generated programs and their continuous parameters as a constraint satisfaction problem.
+\cite{curtis2024trust} frames the search for valid LLM-generated Python programs and their continuous parameters as a constraint satisfaction problem.
 When violations occur, it enforces geometric and physical constraints through iterative re-prompting.
 LLMs can also directly produce task and motion plans: \cite{lee2024prime} generates batches of task plans refined with continuous parameters and expanded via MCTS, and \cite{wang2024llmˆ} jointly generates symbolic sequences and continuous parameters, with re-prompting guided by motion planning feedback.
 However, unlike our approach, they rely solely on textual feedback for re-prompting and do not use visual cues to evaluate complex kinodynamic constraints during planning and replanning.